cochrane/AsciidocEdit/README.md

 This app will be distributed free on the appstore when it is suitable for "publication".
-Source code will remain here and can always be compiled from the source.
+Source code will remain here and the app can always be compiled from the source.